NEW COMPETENCE. NEW COLLEAGUES. NEW CONFIDENCE.

 - A highlight of the course.
 Expect a candid, freewheeling discussion that’ll put your remaining doubts to rest and send you forth with professional confidence—as a speechwriter.

 HOW IT WORKS

-Military Speechwriting Training Online is conducted via webinar platform.
+Military Speechwriting Training Online is conducted via Zoom Webinar platform.

 Please email Benjamine Knight, PSA operations director, with any questions.